build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/telegraf-influxdb-with-ockamd.md

 1. How Ockam InfluxDB Add-On can run as a sidecar next to your InfluxDB.
 2. How OckamD can run as an
 [execd output plugin](https://github.com/influxdata/telegraf/blob/release-1.16/plugins/outputs/exec/README.md)
-for Telegraf inside your connected devices
+for Telegraf inside your connected devices.
-3. How these two components enable end-to-end encrypted secure connections between your devices and your Influx TICK stack in a variety of complex IoT, edge and cloud network topologies.
+3. How these two components enable end-to-end encrypted [secure connections](/learn/concepts/secure_channels/) between your devices and your Influx TICK stack.

 ### Step 1: **Clone the Ockam repo to get the demo scripts:**
 ```sh